GXLW/Auto-test/README.md

 # Auto-test
-Hello, it's auto-test for the Stepik course
+Hello, it's homework for the Stepik course